Application Review Procedures

 - Successfully complete a bachelors degree from an accredited institution with at least a 3.0 gpa.

-- Meet the Certification Eligibility requirements that is requried for your chosen program.
+- Meet the Certification Eligibility requirements for your chosen program.

 - Submit three satisfactory references (one of these must address the candidate's academic abilities and/or potential for graduate study; one must attest to the candidate's teaching abilities and/or potential; the third may attest to either academic or teaching abilities/potential, or to other aspects of the candidate's experiences or traits that are felt to enhance the application).